Top reads this week

 The Lockdown Fallacy

-This was an improvised and untested option with many risks.
-And after almost two years — 102 weeks later — it was clear that lockdowns did not flatten the infectious curve as advertised.
+This was an untested option with many risks.
+And after almost two years — 102 weeks later — it was clear that lockdowns did not “flatten” the infectious curve as advertised.
 Nor even slow the spread, as many expected.

 To its credit, the United Kingdom (unlike Canada) did have a public debate in March/April 2020.
 The U.K. discussion focused on the wisdom of closing its entire society.
 Finally, the Prime Minister chose the lockdown option — largely spurred by apocalyptic scenarios set out by Imperial College London.
 (These ICL figures were later debunked and withdrawn).